DeepBrainChain/AIComputingNode/docs/api.md

         "index": 0,
         "message": {
           "role": "assistant",
           "content": "Hello!
 It's nice to meet you.
 Is there something I can help you with, or would you like to chat for a bit?
-I'm here to assist you with any questions or topics you'd like to discuss."
+I'm here to assist you with any questions or tasks you might have."
         },
         "finish_reason": "stop"
       }
-    ]
+    ],
+    "usage": {
+      "completion_tokens": 44,
+      "prompt_tokens": 22,
+      "total_tokens": 66
     }
   }
+}
 ```

-### Text generation text model(Use project name)
+### ~~Text generation text model(Use project name)~~

+**This interface will be deprecated.**

 This interface uses the project name to call the text-to-text model.
 The client will select some nodes running the specified project and model according to the strategy, send model requests to them respectively, and select a response with the correct result.